Tayeb-Ahmed-TAS/DSA-with-CPP/07- Bit Manipulation/02 - Common Operations/README.md

 ```

+---

 ## 1.2.2.2 Set ith Bit

 To set the ith bit of a number, we can use the bitwise OR operator **|**.

-***If the result of the operation is 1, then the ith bit of the number is set to 1.
-If the result of the operation is 0, then the ith bit of the number is set to 0.***
+**_If the result of the operation is 1, then the ith bit of the number is set to 1.
+If the result of the operation is 0, then the ith bit of the number is set to 0._**

 ### Example